Gaston900/PSMSlugForever/README.md

 * To accelerate the Frames per second (FPS), press the "ALT" key.
 * To play in windowed mode, press the "Spacebar" key.
 * To accelerate the game by 3x, press the "Backspace" key.

+Players 1 and 2 use this controller by default:

+* To move, use the arrow keys "Up, Down, Left, Right."
+* To perform actions, use the "A, S, D, Z" keys.

 Overclocking Default 200%.